Widows' Web

 Widows' Web is a 2022 Philippine television drama crime series broadcast by GMA Network.
 Directed by Jerry Lopez Sineneng, it stars Carmina Villarroel, Vaness del Moral, Ashley Ortega and Pauline Mendoza.
-It premiered on February 28, 2022 on the network's Telebabad line up replacing Mano Po Legacy: The Family Fortune.
+It premiered on February 28, 2022 on the network's Telebabad line up.
 The series concluded on April 29, 2022 with a total of 43 episodes.
-It was replaced by False Positive in its timeslot.

 The series is streaming online on YouTube.

+Premise

+Four women get caught in a series of lies and deception, following the murder of a rich businessman.